ON THE FARM...

 Sheep first made an appearance with the sock lambs our children used to rear, purchased from local farms who were delighted to pass on the hard work involved in looking after them.
 I was once stopped by someone who recognised Chloe as the little girl who took her lambs for a walk on a lead!
 One of our lambs even starred in a TV commercial.

 Having been in the Countryside Stewardship Scheme since 2003 until it was superseded our farm is now in its replacement, the Environmental Stewardship Scheme.
 We have planted/ renovated over 1km of hedges, removed countless rusting machines (eight muck spreaders from one patch of brambles alone), cleaned out the pond which had load after lorry load of rubbish which had to be taken away…. the list goes on and on.
 We don’t spread any artificial fertilisers on our fields, relying on good old farm yard manure to provide nutrients for the grass.
 All our fields are permanent pastures and we take care with our grazing to protect the swards and the traditional meadow flowers and grasses which help to make our meat taste so good.
+We have a long list of wildflowers growing in our meadows, particularly notable ones being Adder's Tongue Fern and Dyer's Green Weed.

 In 2011 we installed 72 solar panels onto the roof of our cattle shed.
 The panels provided plenty of entertainment when they were first commissioned-we were always rushing to the meter shed to see how much they were generating.